Sekaziga/BootcampfjxGastonWebsite/README.md

 Double-click the index.html file to open it in your default web browser.

 You should now see a webpage with different contents.

+# Challengers
+problem with using github
+ i used Chatgpt to help to write good command